Asymptotic pressure on some self-similar trees: Setup

 \section{Setup}

 We consider entropy and pressure for sets of configurations on a set of sites.
 There will be two adjacency matrices involved: a primitive (or more generally irreducible) $0,1$ matrix $R$ that is used to {\em form} the tree by restricting the ways that it can branch, and a nonnegative $d \times d$ matrix $A$ that will restrict the ways that the tree can be {\em labeled} by elements of an alphabet of $d$ symbols..
 In statistical physics often the set of sites is the $k$-dimensional integer lattice $\Z ^k$.
 In previous work \cites{PS2018,PS2019} we have studied entropy on the rooted $k$-tree, which is the Cayley graph of the free semigroup on $k$ generators $g_1,\dots ,g_k$.
-Each string $w$ on the alphabet $\{g_1, \dots, g_k\}$ corresponds to an element of the semigroup and a vertex of the graph, with the empty string $\epsilon$ corresponding to the root.
-For each string $w$ and $i=1,\dots,k$ there is a directed edge from $w$ to $w g_i$.
+Each string $u$ on the alphabet $\{g_1, \dots, g_k\}$ corresponds to an element of the semigroup and a vertex of the graph, with the empty string $\epsilon$ corresponding to the root.
+For each string $u$ and $i=1,\dots,k$ there is a directed edge from $u$ to $u g_i$.

-Here we consider a general setting, considered previously by Ban et al. \cites{BC4,BC5,BC6} of configurations on the subtree determined by a $k \times k$ $0,1$ {\em restriction matrix} $R$: \be S= S(k,R)=\{0\} \cup \{g_{i_1} \dots g_{i_n}: n \geq 1, \text{ no } R_{{i_j},{i_{j+1}}}=0, j=1, \dots, n-1\}. \en The subtree $S$ can be regarded as the Cayley graph of the semigroup with right absorbing element $0$ ($g0=0$ for all $g \in S$) generated by $\{g_1,\dots ,g_k\}$ and with relations $g_i g_j =0$ if $R_{i j}=0$.
-Vertices of the graph are identified with elements of the semigroup and with strings on the generators, and the absorbing element corresponds to the root of the tree.
-Alternatively, $S$ can be regarded as the semigroup generated by $\{ g_1, \dots , g_k\} $ with relations $g_i g_j =g_i$ if $R_{i j}=0$ and identity element $\epsilon$ at the root, cf. \cites{BC4,BC5,BC6}.
+Here we consider a general setting, considered previously by Ban et al. \cites{BC4,BC5,BC6,BC8,BC7} of configurations on the subtree determined by a $k \times k$ $0,1$ {\em restriction matrix} $R$: \be S= S(k,R)=\{0\} \cup \{g_{i_1} \dots g_{i_n}: n \geq 1, \text{ no } R_{{i_j},{i_{j+1}}}=0, j=1, \dots, n-1\}. \en The subtree $S$ can be regarded as the Cayley graph of the semigroup with right absorbing element $0$ ($g0=0$ for all $g \in S$) generated by $\{g_1,\dots ,g_k\}$ and with relations $g_i g_j =0$ if $R_{i j}=0$.
+Vertices of the graph are identified with elements of the semigroup and with strings on the generators {that do not reduce to $0$}, and the absorbing element corresponds to the root of the tree.
+Alternatively, $S$ can be regarded as the semigroup generated by $\{ g_1, \dots , g_k\} $ with relations $g_i g_j =g_i$ if $R_{i j}=0$ and identity element $\epsilon$ at the root, cf. \cites{BC4,BC5,BC6,BC8,BC7}.

-We assume at first that each restriction matrix $R$ is {\em primitive}, meaning that some positive power has all entries positive. \begin{example} (1) If $R_{ij}=1$ for all $i,j$, $S$ is the free semigroup on $k$ generators. \\ (2) For $0<r<k$ the matrix $R(k,r)$ defined by $R(k,r)_{ij}=0$ if and only if each of $i,j > k-r$, otherwise $R(k,r)_{ij}=1$, defines a ``generalized Fibonacci tree". \end{example}
+We assume at first that each restriction matrix $R$ is {\em primitive}, meaning that some positive power has all entries positive. \begin{example} For $0 \leq r<k$ the matrix $R(k,r)$ defined by $R(k,r)_{ij}=0$ if and only if each of $i,j > k-r$, otherwise $R(k,r)_{ij}=1$, defines a ``generalized Fibonacci tree".
+(If $r=0$, so that $R_{ij}=1$ for all $i,j$, $S$ is the free semigroup on $k$ generators and its Cayley graph is the full $k$-tree.) \end{example}